mimiframework/Mimi.jl/docs/src/tutorials/tutorial_2.md

 The first step in this process is downloading the DICE model.
 First, open your command line interface and navigate to the folder where you would like to download DICE.

 ```
-cd("path") # "path" is a placeholder for the string describing your desired file path
+cd(<directory-path>) # directory-path is a placeholder for the string describing your desired file path
 ```

 Next, clone the DICE repository from Github, and enter the repository.